4 Models for areal spatial structure

 For this survey the BYM2 proportion posterior distribution was also similar to its prior distribution, in contrast to each of the other surveys which had BYM2 proportion posteriors peaked at one, corresponding to spatially structured noise (Figure A.32).

 2. For the 2017 PHIA survey in Malawi the Besag and BYM2 models performed the best, followed by the kernel models, and then the IID model (Figure A.38).
 While the LOO and SLOO CRPS values for IID, Besag and BYM2 models were similar, for the kernel models forecasting performance was substantially reduced by leaving out adjacent districts.
-This finding is suprising, as the kernel models make use of more distant correlations, and it is the adjacency-based models that one would intuitively expect to be hampered more by the SLOO-CV.
+This finding is surprising, as the kernel models make use of more distant correlations, and it is the adjacency-based models that one would intuitively expect to be hampered more by the SLOO-CV.
 For the IID model, that LOO and SLOO performance are similar is no surprise as in all cases the IID model should be predicting the mean.
 Though less data are available in the SLOO case, this should be of little consequence.

 3. For the 2017 PHIA survey in Tanzania (Figure A.39), under LOO-CV the kernel models performed better, but under SLOO-CV there was a significant drop in performance.